-- To log in to Canvas, go to canvas.ubc.ca and use your CWL name and password.
+- Log in to Canvas from canvas.ubc.ca using your UBC CWL (Campus-Wide Login) name and password.
 This will open your Canvas Dashboard.

 - On your Dashboard, you will find all the courses you are teaching.
-For any course, click the course to open it.
+Click any course to open it.

-- Once you have opened a course, you can upload lectures, create online assignments and assessments, and set up discussion and communication tools.
+- Once inside a course, you can start adding content, creating assignments and assessments, and setting up discussions and communications.

 - When you are ready, make the course available to students by clicking Publish, located on the course home page, in the right-hand sidebar under “Course Status”.